tricktron/frege-gradle-plugin/README.md

 ### Added Tasks

 - **setupFrege**: Downloads the specified version of the Frege compiler.
-- **compileFrege**: All your `*.fr` files in `mainSourceDir` get compiled to `outputDir`.
+- **compileFrege**: Compiles all your `*.fr` files in `mainSourceDir` to `outputDir`.
+Alternatively, you can also pass the compile item by command line.
+Then only the compile item and its dependencies get compiled.
+E.g.: `gradle compileFrege --compileItem=[full module name | absolute path to .fr file]`.
 - **runFrege**: Runs the Frege module specified by `mainModule`.
 Alternatively you can also pass the main module by command line, e.g: `gradle runFrege --mainModule=my.mod.Name`.
-- **replFrege**: Takes care of all project dependencies of the specified filename by `replSource` and prints the command to start the Frege REPL, e.g: `java -cp <your-correct-classpath-with-all-dependencies> frege.repl.FregeRepl`.
-Afterwards you can load your file into the repl with `:l <absolute path to replSource>`.
+- **replFrege**: Takes care of all project dependencies of the specified `replModule` and prints the command to start the Frege REPL and load the `replModule`.
+E.g.: `(echo :l <path to replModule.fr> && cat) | java -cp <your-correct-classpath-with-all-dependencies> frege.repl.FregeRepl`.
+On Unix you can even further automate starting the repl and loading the module with the following one-liner:
+`eval $(./gradlew -q replFrege)`.

 ### Dependencies

 Dependencies can be configured as expected in your `build.gradle` file, using the `implementation` scope, e.g.:

 ```groovy
 repositories {